 - Pharmacokinetics (Drug movement in body) - 1 questions

-The thyroid gland is a midline endocrine structure located in the anterior neck.
-It lies in front of the trachea, and the sternocleidomastoid muscl ...
+The thyroid gland is a midline structure located in the anterior neck.
+The thyroid functions as an endocrine gland and is responsible for producing ...

 Scott C Dulebohn MD Associate Professor ETSU, Meharry, LMU FAANS Johnson City TN